Try sketchy applications without harming your computer using Windows Sandbox

 You can check your Windows version by heading to the start menu and typing About.

-Next, choose About your PC from the list of search results.
+Next, choose About Your PC from the list of search results.
 This should open Windows 10 Settings.
 Scroll down to the bottom of the screen, and check under Windows Specifications.

-If you see Windows 10 Pro or Enterprise, you’re good to go.
+If you see Windows 10 Pro or Enterprise, you’re ready to go.
 If not, you can upgrade your version of Windows by visiting the Microsoft Store app on Windows 10 and entering a search for Windows 10 Pro.
 A typical upgrade license costs $100.

-In addition to Windows 10 Pro or Enterprise, you’ll also need to make sure your PC has an AMD64 architecture and has a minimum of 4GB RAM and 1GB of free space.
-These are Microsft’s recommended settings for Windows Sandbox.
+Besides Windows 10 Pro or Enterprise, you also must make sure your PC has an AMD64 architecture and has a minimum of 4GB RAM and 1GB of free space.
+These are Microsoft’s recommended settings for Windows Sandbox.

 Step 3: Head to the classic Windows Control Panel

-Windows Sandbox is not turned on by default in the Windows 10 May 2019 Update.
-You’ll need to manually enable it with the classic Windows 7-style control panel.
+By default, the Windows Sandbox was not enabled in the Windows 10 May 2019 Update.
+You must manually enable it with the classic Windows 7-style control panel.

 To do so, search for Control Panel in the start menu or search box.
-Then, click on the Control Panel from the list of results.
+Click on the Control Panel from the list of results.

-Next up, in the search bar running along the top right side of the Control Panel window, type: Turn Windows Features On or Off.
+Next up, in the search bar running along the Control Panel window’s top-right side, type: Turn Windows Features On or Off.
 You should then see a top result appear under Program and Features.
 Click on that option.

 Step 4: Find Windows Sandbox in the list of Windows Features

-Finally, in the Window that appears, you’ll want to scroll all the way to the bottom of the list.
-Next to Windows Sandbox, be sure to click the checkmark and then click OK.
+In the next window, scroll all the way to the bottom of the list.
+Next to Windows Sandbox, tick the checkmark, and then click OK.

-Windows 10 will download the required files for the Sandbox feature, and you’ll then need to restart your PC to apply the changes.
+Windows 10 will download the required files for the Sandbox feature, and you then must restart your PC to apply the changes.

-On the restart, you’ll get a similar screen as to when you’re installing Windows 10 security updates.
+On the restart, you’ll get a similar screen to when you’re installing Windows 10 security updates.
 It shouldn’t take much longer than two or three minutes.

 Step 5: Launch Windows Sandbox

 After you reboot, you can launch Windows Sandbox from the Start Menu.
-It should appear all the way in the bottom of your list of apps, but be sure to select Run as Administrator when you click on it.
+It should appear all the way at the bottom of your list of apps, but be sure to select Run as Administrator when you click on it.
 Alternatively, you can search for it by typing Windows Sandbox into the Start Menu and launching it.

-Once you launched, the Windows Sandbox logo will appear on your screen in a rectangular-shaped box.
-This is a loading screen, so don’t be worried.
-After a few seconds, you should see another window appear with the familiar Windows desktop and taskbar.
+Once launched, the Windows Sandbox logo will appear on your screen in a rectangular-shaped box.
+This is a loading screen, so don’t worry.
+After a few seconds, another window should appear with the familiar Windows desktop and taskbar.
 This is your new virtual Windows 10 Sandbox — and a place for testing your apps.

 Step 6: Transfer files and other sketchy software

-Once Window Sandbox is launched, you can transfer an installer for the software you want to test between your physical PC and your sandbox.
+Once Window Sandbox launches, you can transfer an installer for the software you want to test between your physical PC and your sandbox.
 To do so, find the file you want to transfer.
-Then, right-click it, and select Copy.
+Right-click it and select Copy.

-Now, head back to the window with Windows Sandbox.
-Right-click on the desktop space, and select Paste.
+Head back to the window with Windows Sandbox.
+Right-click on the desktop space and select Paste.

-You can then double click the installer file, and have it run in Windows Sandbox, just as it would on your PC.
-Keep in mind, you can’t drag and drop files between your physical PC and the Sandbox.
-You can, however, use Microsoft Edge to download any file for testing, just as you would on your normal PC.
+You can then double-click the installer file and run in Windows Sandbox, just as it would on your PC.
+Note that you can’t drag and drop files between your physical PC and the Sandbox.
+However, you can use Microsoft Edge to download any file for testing, just as you would on your normal PC.

 Step 7: Closing, navigating the Sandbox, and other tips and tricks